A personal assessment of BMW’s MINI remaster.

 In maximum attack mode, the MINI’s ride quality is something you can overlook.
 Most of the time however, it’s simply punishing.
 Unlike the original car, which also bounced and pitched like a hyperactive bunny, ‘supersonic’-mini has steel springs and conventional dampers plus (one imagines) provision for adequate wheel travel.
 On pockmarked Irish road surfaces, it crashes and jars.
 Road induced tyre roar is also wearingly high.

 ‘Be Here Now…’

-Most controls are well placed and easily learned, but come with a dash of counter-productive whimsy.
-The centrally mounted instruments for example are a retro-inspired nod to the original, but force the driver’s eyes off the road.
-Similarly, the attractive looking row of toggle switches are confusing and impossible to operate accurately by feel.
+Controls are generally well placed and easily learned, but come with a dash of counter-intuitive whimsy.
+The centrally mounted instruments for example (rev-counter aside) are a retro-inspired nod to the original car, but force the driver’s eyes off the road.
+Similarly, the attractive looking row of toggle switches are confusing and impossible to operate accurately by feel, even with practice.
 Fortunately, they don’t control anything of note.

 ‘Some Might Say…’

 I know.
 It’s possibly my fault for failing to succumb to ‘Wonder-wall’ MINI’s obvious charms.
 After all, its owner adores it.
 It is also somewhat churlish to criticise BMW/Rover for producing such a driver-focused, technically dense machine when they could have opted to offer something a good deal more cynical.

 But one can’t help sensing an element of contrivance in the R50’s makeup.
 The Issigonis Mini was a bit of a laugh, but at heart was a deeply serious motorcar.
 Britpop-MINI isn’t anywhere serious enough and that goes to the heart of my ambivalence towards it.